 While the stock simmers, cook the remaining beets.
 Scrub them clean, but don't peel or trim them.

-Place the beets in a large sauce pan with enough water to cover them.
+Place the beets in a large sauce pan with enough water to cover.
 Bring to a boil and cook until they are easily pierced with a knife, about 40 minutes.
 Drain and set aside to cool.

 Step 3: Sweat the carrots and onions for the "zazharka"